JulianneCai/Fox-Vision/README.md

-## (IN PROGRESS) Discord Bot that uses CNN to Recognise Fox Pictures
+## (IN PROGRESS) FoxVision: A Discord bot that uses CNN to detect Foxes!

 ## Goals of this Project
  - Process fox images and save them into SQLite database